-CRT2030 Bakery Design
+\CRT2030 Bakery Design

-3 credits (6 lec/lab hrs/wk) Theory and methodology behind designing and building a bakery, from location and equipment to menu options and staffing are covered.
+Theory and methodology behind designing and building a bakery, from location and equipment to menu options and staffing are covered.
 Students spend lab time designing and creating a bakery.
 Students bring their concept to life for one hour as a final.
-Prerequisite: CRT2026 with a 'C' or better.
 This course may be taken once for credit.

-CRT2031 Bakery and Pastry Fundamentals I
+\CRT2031 Bakery and Pastry Fundamentals I